-The Conservation Biology and Herpetology Laboratory is a research group directed by Dr. Alessandro Catenazzi within the Institute of Environment at Florida International University (FIU).
+The Catenazzi Laboratory for Conservation Biology and Herpetology is a research group directed by Dr. Alessandro Catenazzi within the Institute of Environment at Florida International University (FIU).

 The directions of the lab are diverse; from disease ecology to taxonomy and community ecology to physiology, but all with the goal of documenting and preserving biological diversity.

 - Batrachochytrium dendrobatidis and amphibian declines in the Andes

 - Taxonomy and systematics of neotropical amphibians and reptiles

 - Thermal ecology and vulnerability to climate warming

 - Distribution of the salamander chytrid fungus Batrachochytrium salamandrivorans

 - Resistance and susceptibility to chytridiomycosis in frogs of the genus Gastrotheca